Turle Knot for Fly Fishing

 The turle knot is one of the best fishing knots to use when attaching flies with turned-down eyes or turned-up eyes to your tippet or leader.
 This fishing knot will give flies tied with these types of hooks realistic movement beneath the surface of the water because of the way the knot allows the leader to slightly pull away from the hook.

-While the original turle knot is tied with just one wrap of an overhand knot, the double turle knot is a variation that is tied using two wraps of an overhand knot.
+While the original turle knot is tied with just one wrap of an overhand knot, the double turle knot is a variation that is tied using two wraps of an overhand knot for additional strenght.

-You can learn how to tie this fly fishing knot in just three simple steps:
+You can learn how to tie this simple fly fishing knot in just six steps: